hyojin0912/HJ-GPCRact/README.md

 jupyter notebook preprocessing/04_create_final_dataset.ipynb
 ```
 - Note: The exact scaffold-based split files (`scaffold_train.csv`, `scaffold_val.csv`, `scaffold_test.csv`) used in our study are already provided in `data/splits/` to ensure fair benchmarking.
+- Note: Generating 3D conformers for 200,000+ ligands is computationally expensive.
+We highly recommend using the `download_full_data.sh` script instead of running the preprocessing pipeline from scratch.

 ### <a id="step-2-training"></a>Step 2: Training the Model 🏋️‍♂️